SummaryAvalere and the Robert Wood Johnson Foundation Launch Eight Grants to Improve Cost-of-Care Conversations Between Patients and Clinicians.

 - Almost 70% of cancer patients report not having conversations with their providers about the cost of treatments

 - Overall healthcare spending continues to outpace GDP in an unsustainable manner

-The grantee projects officially kicked off on December 2, 2016 and will run for 12 months.
-As the projects get under way, Avalere will provide technical assistance and research support to the eight grantees, gather and synthesize the lessons learned across projects, and develop a strategic communications plan for sharing them broadly with the aim of spreading the learnings.
+The grantee projects officially kicked off on December 2, 2016, and will run for 12 months.
+As the projects get underway, Avalere will provide technical assistance and research support to the eight grantees, gather and synthesize the lessons learned across projects, and develop a strategic communications plan for sharing them broadly with the aim of spreading the learnings.
 Avalere is also doing other work in the area of value and shared decision-making.
-Avalere recently published a draft Patient-Perspective Value Framework (PPVF) that was developed in partnership with FasterCures – the PPVF provides a framework for measuring the benefits and costs of healthcare services in the context of patients’ personal preferences.
-Another related area of expertise is Avalere’s innovation design work, which combines design principles with policy, analytics, and payment reform expertise.
+Avalere recently published a draft Patient-Perspective Value Framework (PPVF) that was developed in partnership with FasterCures—the PPVF provides a framework for measuring the benefits and costs of healthcare services in the context of patients’ personal preferences.
+Another related area of expertise is Avalere’s innovative design work, which combines design principles with policy, analytics, and payment reform expertise.
 This unique combination of perspectives facilitates the development of cutting-edge care delivery models that address the unmet needs of patients while accelerating organizational goals.

-For further information on the “Cost-of-Care Conversation Grants” project, and other related work, please contact Josh Seidman at email@example.com.
+For further information on the “Cost-of-Care Conversation Grants” project and other related work, please contact Josh Seidman.

 1 A.L.
 Meluch and W.H.
 Oglesby, “Physician-patient communication regarding patients’ healthcare costs in the US: A systematic review of the literature,” Journal of Communication in Healthcare 8.2 (2015).

 2 W.G.
 Hunter et al., “What strategies do physicians and patients discuss to reduce out-of-pocket costs?
 Analysis of cost-saving strategies in 1,755 outpatient clinic visits,” Medical Decision Making 36.7 (2016):900–910.